pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

-    Planned features to add to the RydbergDevice include the definition of custom interaction functions, the control of other drive Hamiltonian parameters so that $\Omega$, $\delta$ and $\phi$ are not hardcoded when doing analog rotations, and the usage of the `max_detuning` and `max_amp` to control those repsective parameters when training models in the pyqtorch backend.
+    Planned features to add to the RydbergDevice include the definition of custom interaction functions, the control of other drive Hamiltonian parameters so that $\Omega$, $\delta$ and $\phi$ are not hardcoded when doing analog rotations, and the usage of the `max_detuning` and `max_amp` to control those respective parameters when training models in the pyqtorch backend.

 Finally, to change a given simulation, the device specs are integrated in the Qadence `Register`.
 By default, all registers initialize an `IdealDevice()` under the hood.
 Below we run a quick test for a different rydberg